 Despite this, with the appropriate support and advice, it is possible to quit the habit gradually.
 Eventually, you’ll no longer feel it necessary to smoke.

-- In general, it is possible to maintain an incredible feeling of well-being.
+- In general, it’s possible to maintain an incredible feeling of well-being

-8. “We’ve all got to die of something”
+8. We’re all going to die of something

-It is very important to consider this kind of thing.
-Because those who tend to say this phrase are those who haven’t yet experienced the symptoms that occur when tobacco affects the health.
+You must consider this kind of thing because those who tend to say this are those who haven’t yet experienced the harmful health effects of tobacco.